 Our main estimates hold fixed counties' revenue shares and production function elasticities (and therefore the wedges), using the observed average from 1860 to 1880 (as in Petrin and Levinsohn 2012's Törnqvist-Divisia approximation).
 In row 14, we instead hold these values fixed at their 1860 levels (and correspondingly use those values to calculate the scaling factor).
-In row 15, in addition to using these 1860 values in the measurement of county productivity in each decade, based on county revenue and county input expenditures in each decade, we hold county populations fixed at their 1860 values for calculating market access (as in Appendix Table 14, row 23).
+In row 15, in addition to using these 1860 values in the measurement of county productivity in each decade, based on county revenue and county input expenditures in each decade, we hold county populations fixed at their 1860 values for calculating market access (as in Table 1, Column 2).

 In rows 16 and 17, we use alternative scaling factors in the definition of county productivity.
-The percent impact of market access on county productivity reflects a scaled percent impact of market access on revenue and input expenditures, as discussed in Section V.D, and our baseline estimates define this scaling factor as the average ratio of county revenue to county productivity over the 1860-1880 period.
+The percent impact of market access on county productivity reflects a scaled percent impact of market access on revenue and input expenditures, and our baseline estimates define this scaling factor as the average ratio of county revenue to county productivity over the 1860-1880 period.
 Alternatively, in row 16, we define this scaling factor based on the median ratio of county revenue to county productivity.
 In row 17, we use county-specific scaling factors instead of the national average (dropping counties with negative values and the top 1% of values, as these scaling factors become undefined as productivity approaches zero).
 Rather than using time invariant shares and scaling factor, we estimate a similar 23.8% increase in the log of county revenue minus total county input expenditures in each decade.

 As an alternative approach to dealing with extreme values, we show similar impacts of market access when excluding sample counties with the largest and smallest changes in productivity from 1860 to 1880: row 18 excludes the top and bottom 1% of counties, and row 19 excludes the top and bottom 5% of counties.
-This latter specification suggests more county productivity growth through increases in county TFPR, though excluding values based on changes in the outcome variable is prone to introduce biases.
+The contribution of TFPR is slightly larger in these specifications, though AE continues to be more important (and excluding values based on changes in the outcome variable is prone to introduce biases).